IRS Forms

 5) Where to send and how

 • Follow the requesting officer’s instructions.
-LEAP requests route signed consents to the Austin RAIVS unit for processing, usually via the officer or as directed in writing.
+Per the form instructions, signed consents are mailed to the IRS RAIVS Team, Stop 6716 AUSC, Austin, TX 73301, usually via the officer or as directed in writing.
 Keep a copy and proof of delivery.

 If anything is illegible or missing, RAIVS rejects the request and you lose time.
 Build a final reviewer checklist that mirrors the IRS pre‑screen items.